See also: Ash Park Historic District

 We are down on the corner of 5th Avenue and 6th Street at 603 5th Avenue.
 This is one of the earliest houses and was built in 1897.
 The house is essentially all here and it did have a sleeping porch in the back.
 It is nicely painted and has a nice sense of entry.
 The bay on the south side has chamfered corners with decorative elements.
 This house was built by a Mr. Carlton and has had only about four owners.
 There is another porch on the south side.
 If you go to the corner and around the pine tree you can see the enclosed sleeping porches on the back.
 If you are company you would enter through the 5th Avenue side, but if you were family you would enter through the 6th Street side.
 This is the corner of the district across the street.

 The town was originally laid out on the topography of the town.
-In the late 1890’s when Ash Park was being incorporated they decided to line up the streets with the cardinal directions.
-We have the results down here with the nonperpendicular streets.
+In the late 1890’s when Ash Park was being incorporated they decided to line up the streets with the cardinal directions resulting in non-perpendicular streets.
 The town to our south follows the topography of the hill.

-On the corner across the street is a rather interesting house (608 5th Avenue).
-It was built in 1912.
-The porch on the south side in probably a replacement for the smaller porch that was there at one time.
+On the corner across the street is a rather interesting house at 608 5th Avenue, built in 1912.
+The porch on the south side is probably a replacement for the smaller porch that was there at one time.
 It is a very straightforward house and the only decorative elements are the fish scaling in the gable ends.

 The next house is 710 5th Avenue and was built in 1918.
 There are two brackets under the window on the upper floor.
-There could have been a window box on them, but no one is really sure what the purpose of them were.
+There could have been a window box on them, but no one is really sure what their purpose was.
 This house has the broken pediment in which the roof line starts back just a little bit as if to create a triangle in the upper part of the house.
-There is a flat bay (3 windows) and a short porch.
-These two house are clearly from the same period with just little differences.
+There is a flat bay and a short porch.
+These two houses are clearly from the same period with just little differences.

 Lets do the next house to the north which is 719 5th Avenue and was built in 1912.
 This house has been completely resided.
 It is a symmetrical four-square house.
 This area developed quite quickly.